wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-aadconnect-get-started-custom.md

 - Validate browser login from a domain joined machine from Internet Explorer from the intranet: Connect to https://myapps.microsoft.com and verify the login with your logged in account.
 - Validate browser login from any device from the extranet: On a home machine or a mobile device, connect to https://myapps.microsoft.com and supply your login ID and your password credential.
-- Validate rich client login: Connect to https://testconnectivity.microsoft.com, choose the ‘Office 365’ tab and choose the ‘Office 365 Single Sign-On Test’.
+- Validate rich client login: Connect to https://testconnectivity.microsoft.com, choose the 'Office 365' tab and choose the 'Office 365 Single Sign-On Test'.

 ## Next steps
+After the installation has completed, sign out and sign in again to Windows before you use Synchronization Service Manager or Synchronization Rule Editor.

 Now that you have Azure AD Connect installed you can [verify the installation and assign licenses](/documentation/articles/active-directory-aadconnect-whats-next).

 Learn more about [Integrating your on-premises identities with Azure Active Directory](/documentation/articles/active-directory-aadconnect).